jbuckman/academic-kickstart/content/post/tensorflow-the-confusing-parts-1.md

 ```
 {{< figure src="/img/tfcp1/fig2.png" numbered="true" >}}

-Every time we call tf.constant, we create a new node in the graph.
+Every time we call `tf.constant`, we create a new node in the graph.
 This is true even if the node is functionally identical to an existing node, even if we re-assign a node to the same variable, or  even if we don’t assign it to a variable at all.

 In contrast, if you make a new variable and set it equal to an existing node, you are just copying the pointer to that node and nothing is added to the graph: